hartwigmedical/documentation/data-access-request-faq.md

 - The person(s) you are collaborating with will not have access to the raw Hartwig Medical Foundation data that is shared with you through GCP.
 Only the people that are mentioned in your Data Access Request and registered 'Download Contacts' are allowed to access the raw Hartwig Medical Foundation data.
 You are allowed to share the results of your analysis.
 - If you need your collaborator to have access to the raw data as well, please add him/her as a 'Download contact'.
 For a collaborator to be added as a 'Download contact', he/she needs to be appointed within the same 'Legal Entity' or institution.
 See instructions [on this page, section 'New User procedure'](https://www.hartwigmedicalfoundation.nl/applying-for-data/).
 - If your collaborator does not work at the same institute (or 'Legal Entity'), you need to put in a new Data Access Request and add your collaborator in the 'Consortium request' part of the application.
 A License Agreement will be drafted that allows people from multiple institutions to collaborate on analysing the raw data.
+- It is not possible to request data as a consortium, as this is no official 'Legal Entity'.
 </details>

 <details>